Thin Section and Sample Preparation Facility

 - Colloidal silica polishing is also available.

 Polished thin sections and resin blocks can be polished with either diamond or aluminium oxide compounds.
-These services are available to customers from within and outwith the University of Edinburgh, see charges page for prices
+These services are available to customers from within and outwith the University of Edinburgh, see charges (secured) page for prices

 - Logitech LP50 lapping machine.